dida886/meshcore-card/README.md

 * **RSSI, SNR, and hop count** shown as a compact metrics bar below each message
 * **Expandable path section** – click the metrics bar to reveal the complete transmission route (e.g., `a1b2 → c3d4 → e5f6 → ...`)
 * **Smart path formatting** – automatically splits hex paths into readable node hops, with special handling for FLOOD and FOLD route types
+* **Repeater name mapping** – optionally replaces hex identifiers with human-readable names from your discovered contacts.
+Unknown nodes are shown as "Unknown (hex)".
+Enabled by default, can be toggled via `use_repeater_names` config option.
 * **SVG icons** for signal strength, activity, and waypoints – visually clean and theme-friendly

 ### 💬 Bubble-Style Message Layout